Frequently Asked Questions (FAQs)

 Will there be designated smoking areas on campus?

-- Establishing designated smoking areas undermines the new policy.
-The purpose of the policy is to create a health-supporting community for everyone, tobacco-users and non-users alike.
+- Establishing designated smoking areas undermines the health initiative.
+The purpose of the initiative is to create a health-supporting community for everyone, tobacco-users and non-users alike.
 Creating smoking areas does not contribute to that purpose.

 What about football games, concerts or other public events?

-All events occurring on campus-owned property will be covered by the tobacco-free policy.
-The Implementation Team is exploring how to best communicate this to those attending public events on the campus.
+All events occurring on campus-owned property will be covered by the tobacco-free initiative.

 Do you have additional questions?